kyma-project/kyma/docs/kyma/docs/04-03-cluster-installation.md

 >**NOTE:** Skip this section if you use your own domain.

 After the installation, add the custom Kyma [`xip.io`](http://xip.io/) self-signed certificate to the trusted certificates of your OS.
-For the MacOS, run:
+For MacOS, run:
   ```
   tmpfile=$(mktemp /tmp/temp-cert.XXXXXX) \
   && kubectl get configmap  net-global-overrides -n kyma-installer -o jsonpath='{.data.global\.ingress\.tlsCrt}'  | base64 --decode > $tmpfile \